aau-giraf/weekplanner-api/README.md

 ```
 docker compose up
 ```
-(If the api does not seem to be working, try changing the port in docker-compose.yml to 5171:5171 rather than 5171:8080)
+(If you are running the api on Linux and it does not seem to be working, try changing the port in docker-compose.yml to 5171:8080 instead of 5171:5171)

 ### Production Environment
 ```